bogdan-szabo-sociomantic/ocean-1/README.rst

 **Deprecated** which contains deprecated functions which is recommended not to use but will not break any old code and the **New Features** which are optional new features available in the new version that users might find interesting.
-Even when using them is optional, usually is encouraged.
+Using them is optional, but encouraged.

 These instructions should help developers to migrate from one version to another.
 The changes listed here are the steps you need to take to move from